-Josh is a trucker.
+Jason is a trucker.
 His son is 5 and is autistic.
 His wife is fighting stage 4 cancer.
 They live in a three-flat with extended family.
-The family is quarantining by floor so Josh’s wife will have the least exposure possible to Covid.
-Josh’s mom has come in from the suburbs to join their floor and help them out.
+The family is quarantining by floor so Jason’s wife will have the least exposure possible to Covid.
+Jason’s mom has come in from the suburbs to join their floor and help them out.
 But it’s still a lot fewer people than usual.

-“It was hard over the holidays,” Josh told me.
+“It was hard over the holidays,” Jason told me.
 “Thanksgiving, Christmas—it’s not the same without everyone gathered around the table.”

-School tells Josh his son is “high-functioning,” but remote preschool has been a bust.
-“He’s regressing,” Josh said.
+School tells Jason his son is “high-functioning,” but remote preschool has been a bust.
+“He’s regressing,” Jason said.
 “He’s non-verbal.”
 Much as the family would like their son to be back in school, they can’t risk it while his mother is in treatment and her immune system is weakened.
-“We’ll just have to wait,” Josh told me.
+“We’ll just have to wait,” Jason told me.

 The Mother Who Studies the Numbers